fauu/mpv-sub-pause-advanced/README.md

 – **`min-sub-text-length`** (characters; default: `5`)

 Do not pause for subtitles that are shorter than this amount of characters.
-(Ignored if the length is equal to `0` to not conflict with image-based subtitles).
+(Ignored if the length is equal to `0` to not include all image-based subtitles).

 – **`min-pause-duration`** (seconds; default: `0.5`)

-If automatic unpausing is enabled, do not pause unless the calculated pause duration is at least this amount of seconds.
+If [`unpause`](#directives) is enabled, do not pause unless the calculated pause duration is at least this amount of seconds.

 – **`unpause-base`** (seconds; default: `0.4`)

 Base automatic pause duration in seconds.
-Extra pause time dependend on the length of the subtitle will be a further addition to this value.
+Extra pause time dependent on the length of the subtitle will be a further addition to this base value.

 – **`unpause-text-multiplier`** (default: `0.017`)